Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Families evaluating memory care in West Lebanon should consider the value of specialized services and the importance of proximity to loved ones when making their decision.

-Indian River Apartments is known for providing dementia care services in Grafton county, New Hampshire.
-It can accommodate no more than 24 older adults.
-Indian River Apartments offers luxurious amenities that include secure walking paths and courtyard, registered nurses that specialize in dementia care and brain games to any dementia sufferers who reside in Canaan, NH and nearby areas.
-Indian River Apartments is located at Bruce Rd, 03741 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+Indian River Apartments excels at providing dementia and Alzheimer’s care in Grafton county, New Hampshire.
+It can accommodate no more than 24 elderly residents.
+Indian River Apartments provides luxurious amenities that include monitoring of medications, caregiving staff trained for Alzheimer’s care and memory games and other activities to any seniors with dementia who reside in Canaan, NH and nearby areas.
+Indian River Apartments is located at Bruce Rd, 03741 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

 Understanding how to pay for memory care in West Lebanon, New Hampshire, is essential for families navigating the challenges of dementia or Alzheimer’s care.
 Below is a detailed guide tailored to options available in West Lebanon and specific considerations for residents in this area.